boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 4. Resolves and installs the packages listed in requirements.in.
 5. Installs the patched SmartRedis Python client.
 6. Installs SmartSim 0.8.0 after SmartRedis is already available.
+7. Patches SmartSim Linux aarch64 detection to use SmartSim's internal arm64 label.
+8. Adds a minimal Linux ARM64 CPU SmartSim platform config for Redis-only builds.
-7. Builds the SmartSim database dependencies.
+9. Builds the SmartSim database executable without RedisAI or ML backends.
-8. Restores the package versions specified in requirements.in.
+10. Restores the package versions specified in requirements.in.
-9. Verifies the final installed dependency relationships.
+11. Verifies the final installed dependency relationships.
-10. Records the installed package versions in requirements.txt.
+12. Records the installed package versions in requirements.txt.
-11. Packages the completed environment into the Tykky image.
+13. Packages the completed environment into the Tykky image.
 ```

 After the build completes: